Helen Kijo-Bisimba: Life

 Kijo-Bisimba was appointed as the executive director of Legal and Human Rights Center (LHRC) in 1995.

-She dealt with Female genital mutilation.
-FGM was made illegal in Tanzania in 1998 but twenty years after this it was estimated that 10% of girls still suffer this treatment. in 2001 she earned a (2008) "Woman of Courage" award from the US Embassy after she issued a public statement in opposition to the government.
-She was the first woman to make a public statement when she was objecting to the number of people killed in Zanzibar after election protests.
+She dealt with female genital mutilation.
+FGM was made illegal in Tanzania in 1998, but twenty years later, it was estimated that 10% of girls still suffered this treatment.

+In 2001, Kijo-Bisimba earned a (2008) "Woman of Courage" award from the US Embassy after she issued a public statement in opposition to the government.
+She was the first woman to make a public statement objecting to the number of people killed in Zanzibar after election protests.

-Kijo-Bisimba resigned as the executive director of Legal and Human Rights Center (LHRC) in 2018.
-She was replaced by Anna Aloys Henga who was recognised in 2019 as a Woman of Courage.
+Kijo-Bisimba resigned as the executive director of the Legal and Human Rights Center (LHRC) in 2018.
+She was replaced by Anna Aloys Henga, who was recognised in 2019 as a Woman of Courage.

-In 2019 the Tanzanian Minister for Home Affairs Kangi Lugola noted that he could not understand why Kijo-Bisimba had not been honoured by her country.
+In 2019, the Tanzanian Minister for Home Affairs Kangi Lugola said that he could not understand why Kijo-Bisimba had not been honoured by her country.

 Personal life

-Kijo-Bisimba has four children and she is a regular church go-er.
+Kijo-Bisimba has four children, and she is a regular churchgoer.